 The great naturalist John Muir called William Keith a "poet-painter," referring to the lyrical quality in Keith's art.
 As with his contemporaries George Inness, Winslow Homer, and Albert Pinkham Ryder, Keith's style gradually evolved from accurate descriptions of specific places to the use of landscape elements to express and evoke feelings.
 His love of nature was a common thread throughout his painting career, and one of several bonds between him and John Muir, the founder of the Sierra Club and "father" of the National Parks system.

 KEITH'S FIRST BIOGRAPHER, BROTHER CORNELIUS, F.S.C.

-It was the spiritual qualities of Keith's works, an appreciation for his artistic and schoalry rigor, and a shared love of California's mountains, that led Brother Fidelis Cornelius Braeg, F.S.C., of Saint Mary's College, to make Keith the subject of much of his life's work.
+It was the spiritual qualities of Keith's works, an appreciation for his artistic and scholarly rigor, and a shared love of California's mountains, that led Brother Fidelis Cornelius Braeg, F.S.C., of Saint Mary's College, to make Keith the subject of much of his life's work.
 The Christian Brother and art professor first encountered Keith's paintings during a 1908 visit with Muir in his Martinez home.
 Brother Cornelius, who was also an artist and an avid mountaineer, interviewed scores of Keith's friends, relatives, and fellow artists, read period newspaper accounts, and traveled to Keith's favorite scenic spots throughout the West.
-He later wrote a 900 page biography of Keith, collected more than 100 of Keith's paintings and gave them to the College, and organized several Keith exhibitions.
-His legacy lives on in the Keith Room exhibitions, the ongoing research and publications, and the continued care and conservation of the art works.
+He later wrote a 900-page biography of Keith, collected more than 100 of Keith's paintings and gave them to the College, and organized several Keith exhibitions.
+His legacy lives on in the ongoing research and publications and conservation of the artworks.